M Idioms

 make off with (someone or something)

-- take someone or something away
+- to take someone or something away

 The thief made off with a new television set from the store.